ExaFEL/exafel_project/adse13-225/LZ08/README.md

 **More on `prep_time`:** If this parameter is passed as a `--cmdlinePhil` argument, we encounter two errors: first, `Sorry: Unknown command line parameter definition: prep_time = 60`, and second, a traceback in `hopper_ensemble.py`.
 If it is supplied in the phil file as expected, we will encounter the message `WARNING: unused phil: prep_time (input line 1)` on the first execution, and it will be correctly interpreted on the second execution.

+*Update: prep_time should be deprecated in an incoming commit.*

 On the first run, we must also specify `--outdir` and supply a directory name (e.g. "preimport") that we then match in the second run as a command line argument (without keywords and without flags).
 Any other arguments to the first run of ens.hopper are safely ignored, including command line arguments.

 On the second run, we must be sure to pass `--refl ens.hopper.imported` (before the `--cmdlinePhil` flag, if present).
 We will also need a new `--outdir` specified here.
 This run will produce a directory `global` containing the structure factors at each saved iteration during global refinement, with the final result lacking an "iter" suffix, and the command line input saved as a text file.
 The final mtz is analogous to a merged mtz.